 - Ex. firstname.lastname@example.org

-- Choose “Collaboration” at the top of the page.
+- Select “Collaboration” at the top of the webpage

 - You should see a collaboration group for all AKPsi members, “AKPsi Group”.

-- If you are a core 7 officer, you will also see a collaboration group for your position.
+- If you are one of the core seven chapter officers, you will also see a collaboration group for your chapter officer position.

 - Click on the “AKPsi Group” or your officer group to see the latest posts about COVID-19 adjustments.

-We encourage you to consult the following resources to stay up-to-date on developments and best health practices:
+You are encouraged to consult the following resources to stay up-to-date on COVID-19 developments and recommended health precautions:

-- Your university, state and local government directives.
-As it relates to our activities and meetings, please follow the instructions and advice offered by your university.
-This may require canceling of meetings or events.
+- Your institution, local, state, provincial, and federal directives.
+As it relates to AKPsi activities and meetings, please follow the instructions and guidance offered by your institution.
+This may require canceling meetings and events.